nyxxxie/dotfiles/README.md

   from source.
     * For instance, neovim and radare are commonly unavailable or out of date in distro repositories.
 Why not install locally to ~/bin?
+    * Why not make all programs install from source automatically?
+        * Biggest problem I see is that we'd need to favor programs in some directory (e.g. ~/bin), which means anything running as the current user would be able to put things there and make us run unfriendly programs disgused as legitimate ones.
+            * Maybe instead use aliases in bashrc (e.g. alias emacs='$HOME/bin/emacs')?